Your Medicare Coverage

 Medicare also covers up to 2 individual 20 to 30 minute, face-to-face, high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.

-People with Medicare who are pregnant and certain people who are at increased risk for an STI when the tests are ordered by a primary care doctor or other primary care practitioner.
+People with Part B who are pregnant and certain people who are at increased risk for an STI when the tests are ordered by a primary care doctor or other primary care practitioner.
 Sexually active adults who are at an increased risk for STIs are also eligible for behavioral counseling sessions.